pakyxs/uncovering_wine_profiles/README.md

     docker run -p 5000:5000 wine-clustering
     ```

+### Endpoints

-4. **Access Wine Data**:
+1. **Access Wine Data**:

-    Copy on your browser:
+    To access raw DataFrame, copy on your browser:
     ```bash
     127.0.0.1:5000/wine-data
     ```

-5. **Access Clustering Results**:
+2. **Access Clustering DataFrame Results**:

-    Copy on your browser:
+    To access DataFrame with the type of wine identified, copy on your browser:
     ```bash
     127.0.0.1:5000/clustering
     ```

+3. **Access Elbow Method Visual**:

+    To access Elbow Method visual to identify the optimal number of cluster, copy on your browser:
+    ```bash
+    127.0.0.1:5000/visual-before-pca
+    ```

+4. **Access Clustering Visual Before PCA**:

+    To access Clustering Visual Before PCA, copy on your browser:
+    ```bash
+    127.0.0.1:5000/visual-before-pca
+    ```
+5. **Access Clustering Visual After PCA**:

+    To access Clustering Visual After PCA, copy on your browser:
+    ```bash
+    127.0.0.1:5000/visual-after-pca
+    ```

 ### Files

-- `Notebooks`: Contains notebooks with the data analysis and ML model.
+- `notebooks`: Contains notebooks with the data analysis and ML model.
+- `templates`: Contains HTML template for the endpoints.
 - `Dockerfile`: Contains instructions for building the Docker image.
 - `requirements.txt`: Lists the dependencies required for the analysis.
 - `app.py`: Flask API for serving the wine dataset.
-- `clustering.py`: Python script for data clustering.
 - `README.md`: Instructions for running the analysis pipeline.

 ### Dependencies